dedickinson/community/tutorials/deploy-dependency-track/index.md

     --enable-logging
 ```

-Now that our GKE environment is ready to go, let's create a `dependency-track`
+Now that our GKE environment is ready to go, create a `dependency-track`
 Kubernetes namespace to work in:

 ```bash